 You would instantly fall for your mid century-modern motivations which come with a great pack of sleekness and colour.
 You can decorate the space with colossal pendant light and pair it with some gold accents of Navajo rug and Moroccan kilim and some modern wall art.

 Next on the list is a space-saving study room which digs in minimalism with a drop-front desk that not only saves space but also highlights the adjoined sculptural accoutrements - giving a sense of personality to the room.
 Not to forget, this poof can also multitask and take-up many jobs like being a footstool, bookends, desk organizer, a bookshelf, magazine stands and even an extra chair for a work buddy.

 One way to sew that your office isn't a total snooze is to add pops of colour.
 Even if you prefer to have a minimalist setting, a bright pop of colour in your home office space will help keep you motivated—even in times when you're bogged down with work.
 You can add vintage brass-and-leather accents and accentuate it with a silk rug and a splash against those white cabinets.

 Now you can maintain a cheerful workspace which is full of sharp angles and also offers a lot of fun.
 All you need is an acrylic desk, some side table with flower vases, 2 larger than life lounge chairs, a print-graphic cabinet, a large photograph to centre the room, a magnificent floor lamp and an easel of magazines that show your interests.

 A Neoclassical Nook

-Kick-off your newfound inspiration to style your office home and get started!
+Kick-off your newfound inspiration to style your best home office setup for productivity and get started!